 With three kids, I had to find a better way to stay organized.
 I came up with an easy system that I know anyone can use.
 And, it will take you just 30 minutes a year (max) to get everything organized!!!

-You will need a few items to use this system.
+It is important to develop an effective system to store children’s school memorabilia and papers.
+The one I’ve created requires.
 It requires bins, folders, and plastic sleeves.
 Below you’ll see each of the products I used so you can create your own system.

 You will also need folders.
 I recommend box bottom folders, so that expand wide enough to hold all of the items you need to store.
 These were a little more expensive, but, you should have no problem storing an entire year’s worth of papers in a single folder.